 - a high level of competence in an academic discipline

-Freshman students with advanced placement credits can use many of these advanced courses to meet general-education requirements (see Advanced Placement chart).
-Transfer students may meet all general-education requirements before entering by following articulation agreements with community colleges or taking, at any institution, courses that Revelle College judges approximately equivalent in content to those at UC San Diego.
+Freshman students with advanced placement credits can use many of these credits to meet general education requirements (see Advanced Placement chart).
+Transfer students may meet all general education requirements before entering by following articulation agreements with community colleges and taking, at any institution, courses that Revelle College judges approximately equivalent in content to those at UC San Diego.

 - Five courses in an interdisciplinary humanities sequence that includes two six-unit courses with intensive instruction in university-level writing and three four-unit courses with less intensive writing instruction.

 - One course in the fine arts—music, theatre and dance, or visual arts.

 - Two courses in the social sciences, chosen from an approved list.